Talks: Evolution of an Artist’s Website

 Evolution of an Artist's Website

 A couple of years ago I gave a talk at a Meetup for coders and artists.
-During the day I work as a software engineer, while I work on my art in my free time, so I was excited to speak at an event that involved the merging of my two interests.
+During the day I code, while I work on my art in my free time, so I was excited to speak at an event that involved the merging of my two interests.

 Over the years, as I’ve learned more about technology and marketing, I’ve made adjustments to my artist website.
 Take a look at my talk to learn more: